7 Skills That Look Amazing On A Resume

 How Do I Decide Which Skills To Include On My Resume?

 Next, ask your coworkers or manager what areas they think you excel in.
-Sometimes we are so hard on ourselves that we can’t recognize our own strengths.
-Make sure you ask people who will be honest with you, not just give you lip service to make you feel good about yourself.
-There is even a feature that helps you do this on LinkedIn.
-You can list your skills on your profile, and your connections can “endorse” you if they know you are good at that skill.
+Sometimes, we are so hard on ourselves that we can’t recognize our strengths.
+Ask people who will be honest with you, not just give you lip service to make you feel good about yourself.

 Need more help identifying your professional strengths?
 Check out the video below.
 It can help you build your resume and prepare for interviews!